 Having a Team of Novices

-In the beginning of the project, we had a pseudo expert in the room in the shape of a book, "Game Engine Architecture".
+In the beginning of the project, we had a pseudo-expert in the room in the shape of a book, Game Engine Architecture by Jason Gregory.
 Everyone on the team had read the book in some capacity, which gave us this vocabulary to use in our discussions.
-However, a pitfall we almost fell into, especially in the beginning, was following "our expert" too closely.
-Some of our discussions and decisions started to boil down to, "what does the book do?", and while this was helpful to continue development, it wasn't really good for our growth.
-Don't rely on or imitate your expert's experience too closely, particularly when just starting off learning.
+However, a pitfall we almost fell into, especially in the beginning, was following our "expert" too closely.
+Some of our discussions and decisions started to boil down to "what does the book do?", and while this was helpful to push development forward, it wasn't really good for our growth.
+It was problematic to rely on or imitate the expert experience too closely, particularly when just starting.